{{ summaryHeading }}

 Cleaner-hour

-One hour of labor by one cleaner.
-Two cleaners working one clock hour equals two cleaner-hours.
+One hour of work by one cleaner.
+Two cleaners working for one clock hour equals two cleaner-hours.

 Mobile travel fee

-A customer-facing charge for distance beyond the included service radius.
+The customer-facing charge for one-way distance beyond the included mobile service radius.

 Margin guard

-A price floor that raises the quote when estimated labor, supplies, and travel cost would miss the target gross margin.
+A quote floor that raises the subtotal when labor, supplies, and travel cost would miss the selected gross margin target.